Seo Sang-won: Career

+In 1992, he briefly worked in the service sales department of Hyundai Motor Company before joining the Theatre Company Michu.
+He spent five years at the Theatre Company Michu, gaining experience in translation, creative writing, and performing in various theater productions.
+Seo took part in many important plays of the company such as "General Oh’s Claw" by Park Jo-yeol and "Namsadang Sky," as well as MBC Madangnori.

+After leaving Theatre Company Michu in 1995, he pursued a freelance career in the theater industry.
+In 1997, he served as a lecturer in the Department of Acting at Sungkyunkwan University Social Education Center.
+Director Lee Gwang-mo discovered him through a video of his play, and this unexpected opportunity led to his debut in the film industry with the movie 'Beautiful Days.'
+Seo believes that his existence as an actor is a result of establishing his own values, pursuing his long-standing dream, and maintaining a positive outlook on his given circumstances while using them to his advantage.

-In 2001 he became member of National Theater Company of Korea.
+In 2001, Seo became member of National Theater Company of Korea.
 In the same year he took part in stage play Shakespeare's Hamlet, one of the most loved repertoires in the world of performing arts.
 His roles were nobleman, Norwegian soldier, and Guildenstern.

 After six years, he finally got lead role as Hamlet in Terrorist Hamlet (2007), a collaboration between National Theater Company of Korea and German director Jens-Daniel Herzog.
 He was former Artistic Director of the Mannheim National Theater and considered to be the next-generation director of German contemporary theater.
 Adaptation of the script were written by Kim Min-hye and Johannes Kirsten.
 It was premiered as NTCK Regular Performance The 209th World Masterpiece Stage.